sage-code/eve/manual/composite.md

 **Output:**
 ```
-"Opportunity is missed by most people
+Opportunity is missed by most people
 because it is dressed in overalls
- and looks like work."
+and looks like work.
 ```

 **Unicode**